oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 https://myfavekdramas.com/dramas?search=crash+landing+on+you
 ```

-The site then takes the search terms and displays them back to the user while calling out to the back-end to run the search.
+The site then takes the search terms and displays them back to the user while calling out to the backend to run the search.

 But what if an agitator constructs a URL like this?